Eating healthy isn’t the way to lose weight

 One of these foods provides a little of every macronutrient the body needs for good health.
 One of them is missing two of the macronutrients necessary for good health.
 No protein which is needed to build and repair tissue and no fat which is needed for normal growth and development.

 Apples have fewer calories and that makes them a better choice for a snack than a candy bar.
 You could have almost 4 small apples for the same amount of calories.
 Would that satisfy you in the same way a candy bar would?
+Are you thinking, “but there’s all that sugar

+in a candybar”?
+Did you notice the candy bar has 27g of sugar and if you were to eat 4 apples you’d be eating 52g of sugar?

 The candy bar has more nutrients, however, so if you eat one there is no need to feel guilty.
 Guilt won’t help you lose weight, but reducing calories will, so how will you cut back on calories somewhere else to fit a candy bar into your weight loss plan?